RockefellerArchiveCenter/aurora/README.md

 3. Run `python project_electron/manage.py migrate`
 4. For a local development server run `python project_electron/manage.py runserver`

-Application functionality currently assumes a SLES serveer and a particular LDAP configuration.
+Application functionality currently assumes a SLES server and a particular LDAP configuration.
 Future development will include improving the portability of the application.

 ## Scripts